Thejaswini-y-r/Heartdisease_Analysis_R/README.md

 # Heartdisease_Analysis_R
-Analyze heart disease using linear regression and tree.
+Analyze heart disease using linear regression and tree in R .